 Throughout this NFL season, we’ll be providing detailed expert coverage of

-the league from a betting perspective.
+the league from a betting perspective and also from a fan perspective.
 Before making your picks each week, be

 sure to revisit this section to find our most recent articles related to betting